Studia MathematicaISSN: 0039-3223(p) 1730-6337(e)

 |[Nov]||A. S. Novikov, An existence theorem for planar graphs, preprint, Moscow Univ., 1980 (in Russian).

-Complete postal addresses of all authors should be given at the end of the manuscript.
+Complete postal addresses of all authors should be given.

 PDF proofs will be e-mailed to the corresponding author.
 If the author's corrections are not received promptly, the article will be printed in a later issue.